 Here is the final shape.
 As you can see, it is just a number of steps to get a complex, watertight solid that I can 3D print.

-Editing in xShape is easy and natural.
+Editing is easy and natural.
 Once the primitive is inserted, we have an excellent start.
 Subdivision modeling allows us to extract just the right movement of faces and edges in a way that doesn’t require more than an idea.

 Now, we can create cool, complex shapes quickly and within minutes, not days or weeks.
 Engineers, designers and creators can now make their own unique products without a laborious background in industrial design. xShape has stripped away the clumsiness of making aesthetically pleasing products, and it has given us a powerful asset in our creator’s portfolio.